garvitkhandelwal/SLP-sample/README.md

 * Open **index.html**.
 This is the main page through which user will interact.
 It contains 2 buttons which link to 2 other web pages.
 This makes the **front end**.
 #### **Back end**
 * Open your terminal, cd into the **js** folder and type `node server.js`.
 * This will get the server up and running.
 It won't detect changes automatically.
-To make it do so, instal nodeman on your machine and instead of typing `node server.js`, type `nodeman server.js`.
+To make it do so, install nodemon on your machine and instead of typing `node server.js`, type `nodemon server.js`.
 * This server is connected to **mongo database**.
 * To insert a new product into the database, you can either use **postman app** or do it directly using the **mongo commands**.
 * To learn mongodb commands, you can visit [this website](https://docs.mongodb.com/manual/reference/mongo-shell/).